toolleeo/cli-apps/README.md

 * [sauce](https://github.com/cadecuddy/sauce) - A novelty CLI tool that identifies an anime from an image and yields key data about it.
 * [Starship](https://github.com/starship/starship) - The cross-shell prompt for astronauts.
 * [tealdeer](https://github.com/dbrgn/tealdeer) - Very fast implementation of tldr in Rust.
+* [teetail](https://github.com/sl236/teetail) - Like tee, but only the tail goes in the file.
 * [termsaver](http://termsaver.brunobraga.net/) - termsaver to enjoy fancy ASCII screensavers like matrix, clock, starwars, and a couple of not-safe-for-work screens.
 * [The Fuck](https://github.com/nvbn/thefuck) - Magnificent app which corrects your previous console command (although I would be extra-cautious at making a program to automatically infer what I was intending).
 * [tldr](https://github.com/tldr-pages/tldr) - Client for tldr pages, a community effort to simplify the beloved man pages with practical examples.